 What Is A Prescription?

-The second number (-1.50) of a prescription identifies your degree of astigmatism.
-This is written with either a plus sign or a minus sign.
+The second value (-1.50) of a prescription identifies the degree of astigmatism.
+Again, this is written as either a plus or minus value and will vary depending on the severity of the disorder.

-A prescription of -5.00 /-1.50 x 180 indicates that the patient is moderately short-sighted, with a moderate degree of astigmatism in a horizontal direction.
+Altogether, the example prescription indicates that the patient is moderately short-sighted, with a moderate degree of astigmatism in a horizontal direction.

 The table below illustrates the ranges from mild to severe short-sightedness and mild to severe long-sightedness: